We are committed to change.

-Because of these lessons, we have embraced the need for this work to be supported at the highest organizational level, so our CEO Brent Kessel has taken leadership of Abacus’ DEI strategy.
+Because of these lessons, we have embraced the need for this work to be supported at the highest organizational level, so our Founder Brent Kessel has taken leadership of Abacus’ DEI strategy.
 Like any other key business initiative, we are committed to funding a dedicated budget, along with targets and milestones for this strategy.

 We will be intentional in our actions and activities.
 We recognize we are not experts and therefore should not “lead,” but be led by those who are already doing this work.
 Our first step is to invest in a DEI consultant who will help us define our strategy.
 We have narrowed our list to three potential consultants, all of whom are experiencing their highest level of demand in history.
 Due to this demand, we have committed to beginning our work internally with implicit bias assessments and training for our team members.